Connecting Students with Resources to Stay and Thrive in School.

 There are 10 “Benefits Hubs” locations on community and technical college campuses throughout King County.
-Benefits Hubs are staffed by AmeriCorps members, who can also provide mental health and legal services resources.
+Benefits Hubs are staffed by AmeriCorps members, who help increase the availability and awareness of basic needs resources.
 Each location offers services that include one-time emergency grants, housing support, tax help, food pantries and financial coaching to empower students to stay in school and complete their education.

 1. Proactive efforts on each campus aim to ensure students know that if they need help, it’s available—from emergency grants to food and more.